Vision Problems in Children

 in either eye.
 But in about 1 in 4 cases, the tumor is in both eyes.

 Leukocoria.
 A white light reflex that happens at certain angles when light is shown

 Crossed eyes (strabismus).
 This is when the eyes don’t line up with each other.
 One

 or both eyes don’t seem to be looking in the same direction.
 It's also called wandering

 Pain, swelling, or redness around the eyes.

-Treatment for retinoblastoma may include 1 or more of the following:
+Treatment for retinoblastoma may include one or more of the following:

-Surgery (removal of the eyeball which may be followed up with an artificial eye implant)
+Surgery (removal of the eye, which may be followed up with an artificial eye implant)